 These gin chocolates can be stored at room temperature (approx 20C/ 68F) if they are to be eaten within 48 hours.
 Stash them away in an airtight container away from direct sunlight and heat sources.

 To extend the shelf life of homemade chocolate truffles, I recommend storing them in an airtight container in the fridge.
 It is important to bring them back to room temperature before serving to enable the full flavour profile to be enjoyed.

 On hot summer days, it will be necessary to store homemade chocolate truffles in the fridge since they may soften a little too much if left on the side.

-These gin truffles make fine after-dinner treats to serve with coffee.
+These gin and tonic truffles make fine after-dinner treats to serve with coffee.
 They also make a thoughtful gift to a gin-loving friend.
 I’ve been enjoying mine on a weekend evening snuggled up by the fire.
 Well, it is December.

 Oh and if you fancy more boozy truffles to keep you company by the fireside, hop over to my cocktail truffle collection.
 You’ll find Manhattans, Negronis, Snowballs, Brambles, Dark and Stormy’s and Black Russians.
 Sweet.